 - STDIO Server Hosting: Containerized servers become accessible to clients without local installations

-- Automatic OAuth Protection: Add SSO and OAuth to compatible MCP servers automatically
+- OAuth Brokering: Add SSO and OAuth to compatible stdio and hosted MCP servers

 - Enterprise Monitoring: Transform local servers into production services with built-in observability